PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 It's a mandatory field.
 Any Family of the application

 ### Entity
-It's a mandatory field.
-Any Legal entity of the above selected Family
+It's a mandatory field. - Shows all entities of the family which is `Household` or having `Service Team` assigned.

 ### Template Name
 Applicable only for `Multi-Step` trigger type.